Chinatown food gems to curb your hunger pangs

 Steamov is one supper spot you can check out for its unique conveyor belt concept.
 Some of the soup bases offered include Tomato Pot, Herbal Duck Pot, and Sour Vegetable Fish Pot, and they set you back $5 each.
 Each skewer or clipped item is priced at $1, whereas sticks with a flat end is priced at $3.
 Also, meat lovers would be elated to know that there are Beef Rolls ($10) and Pork Bellies ($8) available.
 To enjoy your hot pot session even more, pair your food with some of your own sauce concoctions at the sauce counter.

 Address: 325 New Bridge Road, Singapore 088760

 Opening hours: Daily 11am to 6am

 2. DM Chicken

 Over at DM Chicken, a 100cm DM Chicken + DM Prawn ($110+) platter awaits!
 Their platters come in 50cm and 75cm as well to accommodate smaller groups.
-Other than chicken, which is tossed in a savoury brown sauce, and spicy prawns, the platter also comes with a basket of fried chicken and fries, two sets of lamb chops, a plate of squid ink balls, and a bowl of fruit salad.
-As an alternative, customers can also go for their a la carte Steamboat and BBQ buffet ($19.90+ for weekday lunch, $24.90+ for weekend lunch and daily dinner).
+Other than chicken, which is tossed in a savoury brown sauce, and spicy prawns, the platter also comes with a basket of Korean fried chicken and fries, two sets of lamb chops, a plate of squid ink balls, and a bowl of fruit salad.
+As an alternative, customers can also go for their a la carte Hotpot and BBQ buffet ($23.90+ for lunch, $28.90+ for dinner).